On the structure of the Bloch--Kato Selmer groups of modular forms over anticyclotomic $\mathbf{Z}_p$-towers: Review of generalized Heegner cycles

-In particular, using these properties, Castella--Hsieh and Magrone (see \cite[Theorem~7.7]{castella-hsieh:heegner-cycles-p-adic-l-functions} and \cite[Theorem 7.11]{magrone:generalized-heegner-cycles-quaternionic}) showed that if $z_{f, K}$ is not $\fo$-torsion, then $\Sel(K, V) = \fF z_{f,K}$.
-The second-named author of the present article improved this result in the case $N^-=1$, $k>2$, $p\ne3$ and $f$ is $p$-ordinary under certain assumptions on $p$ in \cite[Theorem~0.2]{mastella23}.
-The following theorem is a slight extension of \textit{loc.~cit.} Note that the $p$-ordinary condition and the condition $k>2$ are not used in the proof therein.
-Moreover, the exclusion of $p=3$ ensured the validity of Lemma 4.5 \textit{ibid.} (as explained in Remark 4.4 \textit{ibid.}), for which we will provide a different proof below (see Lemma~\ref{lemma:restriction-iso}). \begin{thm} Let $p$ be a prime such that \begin{itemize} \item $p \nmid 2N \varphi(N)(k-2)!$; \item $p$ is unramified in $\fF$; \item $\rho_{f}$ has \emph{big image}, i.e., its image contains the set of matrices
+Using these properties, Castella--Hsieh and Magrone (see \cite[Theorem~7.7]{castella-hsieh:heegner-cycles-p-adic-l-functions} and \cite[Theorem 7.11]{magrone:generalized-heegner-cycles-quaternionic}) showed that if $z_{f, K}$ is not $\fo$-torsion, then $\Sel(K, V) = \fF z_{f,K}$.
+More precisely, they prove that there exists a constant $C >0$ such that $p^C$ annihilates the quotient $\Sel(K, A)/(\fF/\fo)z_{f, K}$ (see in particular~\cite[Theorem 7.19]{castella-hsieh:heegner-cycles-p-adic-l-functions}).
+The second-named author of the present article improved this result in \cite[Theorem~0.2]{mastella23} by computing the constant $C$ in the case $N^-=1$, $k>2$, $p\ne3$ and $f$ is $p$-ordinary together with certain assumptions on $p$.
+It was shown that if $z_{f,K}$ is not $p$-divisible, then $C=0$, or equivalently $\Sel(K, A) = (\fF/\fo)z_{f, K}$ (cf.~\emph{op.~cit.}~Theorem 0.1).
+The following theorem is a slight extension of the aforementioned result.
+Note that we drop the hypotheses of $p$-ordinarity and the condition that $k>2$ since they are not used in the proof therein.
+Moreover, the exclusion of $p=3$ ensured the validity of Lemma 4.5 \textit{ibid.} (as explained in Remark 4.4 \textit{ibid.}), for which we will provide a different proof below (see Lemma~\ref{lemma:restriction-iso}).
+Furthermore, we relax the hypothesis $N^- =1$ using the quaternionic generalized Heegner cycles of \cite{magrone:generalized-heegner-cycles-quaternionic}.